Hormonal pills are possible. Rating of the best contraceptives

 • Ginakotex

 Such contraceptives are called emergency.
-They are also called next day pills.
+They are also called morning after pills.
 It is necessary to take the drug no later than 72 hours after sexual intercourse.
-There are two types of drugs: based on levonorgestrel and mifepristone.
-These are hormonal pills that inhibit ovulation, make the cervical mucus very thick and interfere with the production of progesterone.
+There are two types of drugs: levonorgestrel and mifepristone.
+These are hormonal pills that inhibit ovulation, make cervical mucus very thick and prevent the production of progesterone.
 Accordingly, even a fertilized egg will not be able to attach to the uterus due to the structure of the endometrium.

 • Postinor